infinityCounter/long-rememberance/README.md

 2. Clone this repository

 3. Run npm install from the root of this repository

+5. Bower install jquery and this repo: https://github.com/selfthinker/CSS-Playing-Cards from the root of the repository.

 4. Open the index.html file in the app folder